Initial Teacher Training Bursaries and Scholarships

 Bursaries and Scholarships will be paid in 10 equal monthly instalments from mid-October.

-The instalment payment dates for students starting the course in 2024 are as follows:
+The instalment payment dates for students starting the course in 2025 are as follows:

-Trainee requirements
+Trainee Responsibilities

-• Entering bank account details on the RISIS portal at the start of the course and keeping the information up to date;
+• Entering their bank account details on the RISIS portal at the start of the course and keeping the information up to date;

 • Informing the university as soon as possible if they intend to withdraw from the course.